 Don't panic, the pearls & co team is here to give you all the tools you need, and have you ever heard of our toolbox?
 That's where you'll find the answers to many of your questions:

-- How do I glue a cabochon to a setting?
+- How do I glue a cabochon onto a setting?

 - Which glue should I use?

-- Which cabochon shapes should be set or glued on a flat setting?
+- Which cabochon shapes should be crimped or glued on a flat surface?

 Please note that each stone is unique and may differ significantly from the photo.